omegaui/omegaide/README.md

 - Less (*Really a lot less*) memory consumption in comparision with other IDEs,
 - Been written keeping Low End Systems in mind,
 - A Tiny Core,
-- Unique Features // how about vibing and coding together without? 😉
+- Unique Features // how about vibing and coding from inside the IDE? 😉

 and is